 In many environments, you can get your person centered approach off the ground before the person even comes into your care: During the discovery process, prior to admission, during intake, etc. Being person-centered at every step of a person’s journey furthers their inclusion and engagement in their education, care, treatment, recovery, family, community, peer groups, growth, etc.

 Model these strategies for your colleagues.
 Help staff shift from a deficit-based mindset to a strength-based mindset.
 Show them the results you achieve when you focus on a person’s abilities.
 Teach them how instead of looking at a person as “damaged,” they can view the person as a survivor.

-What person centered care means to the professionals who use it
+What person-centeredness means to the professionals who use it

-Below you’ll find insight into how pros like you use person centered care in their work.
+Below you’ll find insight into how pros like you use person centered approaches in their work.

 As you browse, think about:

 - What do these approaches mean to each person in your care?